 Any effective anti-virus program does a good job protecting from viruses, worms, Trojans and basic malware, but they often lack detection of seriously dangerous malware that is able to hide itself from Windows and therefore avoid detection.

-This tutorial lists recommended free anti-malware and anti-rootkit utilities for Windows.
+This guide lists recommended free anti-malware and anti-rootkit utilities for Windows.
 While none of these provides real-time protection, their detection and removal capabilities are superb.

 If using terms "antivirus" and "antimalware" confuses you, read this article about how viruses differ from other malware.